 It’s not all about the ranking signals; the industry in which your business is based is equally as important.

 Google holds business’ reviews on 3rd party sites which are related to the industry in which the business is based, however, ranking signals do not convey this concept well.
-In simpler terms, Google wants you to have customer reviews on websites which relate to your trade; luckily it is not difficult to determine which review sites Google ranks highest for your industry of choice.
+In simpler terms, Google wants you to have customer reviews on websites that relate to your trade; luckily it is not difficult to determine which review sites Google ranks highest for your industry of choice.

 Type in a quick search for reviews using keywords or your industry name

 Check the search results–Simply by scanning through the search results, you are able to establish where you want your reviews, Yelp is, as usual, top of the list, and is closely followed by Books.
-As you scroll further down the page, you will come across more sites which employ the “authoritarian reviewer” method, so there you have it, the sites which will enable you to accumulate a greater number of reviews.
+As you scroll further down the page, you will come across more sites that employ the “authoritarian reviewer” method, so there you have it, the sites which will enable you to accumulate a greater number of reviews.

 By scrolling to the bottom of the Google search results, beneath the map on the right side of the webpage you can access even more relevant review sites.
 However it is important not to get too carried away in search of every possible review site on which your business could be reviewed on, therefore, as a general rule, you should mainly concentrate your attention on 3 main sites, yet it would be beneficial to list around 15 additional sites which you may check occasionally.